invisible-college/statebus/readme.md

     chat.messages.push(o)                          // add it
     master_bus.save(chat)                          // and save our change to the history }
-  master_bus.save.fire(o)                          // Now complete the save of the message }
+  t.done(o)                                        // Now complete the save of the message }

 master_bus('message/*').to_delete = function (k) { // Cleanup when a message is deleted